Session Update

 HB 1255 Trabulsky/SB 1618 Calatayud

 Bills propose significant modifications to Florida's education system, ranging from prekindergarten through grade 12 and extending to higher education in SB 1618.
 Key provisions that impact the SUS.
 Fee waivers for Florida State Guard members.
 Makes modifications to out-of-state fee waivers for students with Florida resident grandparent waivers.
 Expands the duties of The Office of Ocean Economy at Florida Atlantic University.
 Adds Classic Learning Test (CLT) as an alternative to SAT/ACT for preeminent state research university eligibility.
 Both bills expand authority regarding FDA-approved emergency opioid antagonists.
-Passed the House and waiting for passage in the Senate.
+Passed the House and Senate and headed to the Governor.

 Higher Education